tomleibo/distributedSystems/README.md

 - Download the jars listed in the [worker readme](worker/jars/README.md)

 ## Dev environment
+## Local credentials
+- In production, machines that are started on EC2 are using `InstanceProfileCredentials`.
+If you are running the manager/workers locally, you will need to use regular credentials.
+To do so, add the environment variable `DSP_MODE=DEV`.
+Note that this collides with the [Mocks](Mocks)

 ### Mocks
 - We use [fake_sqs](https://github.com/iain/fake_sqs) to mock AWS SQS, follow the instruction in the repo to install